-The mining town of Dun-Hust has been infected with a strange illness.
-The residents are calling it a plague but have been unable to identify its source as they became gradually weaker.
+The mining town of Dun-Hust has been infected with a mysterious illness.
+The residents are calling it a plague but have been unable to identify its source as they gradually became increasingly frail.
 As the illness grew in severity, and the miner’s strength diminished, mining activities slowed and eventually stopped completely.

-Too late, it was determined the water in the town well had become tainted.
-The cause of the taint remained unknown however.
-This knowledge made little difference though as, by this time, the residents were too weak to make the journey to the nearest source of fresh water.
-The only good thing, as if slowly dying from an illness that progressively weakened one’s body could be called good, was that no one had actually died... yet.
+Too late, it was determined the water in the town well had been tainted.
+However, the cause of the taint remained unknown.
+This knowledge made little difference though as, by this time, the residents were too weak to undertake the journey to the nearest source of freshwater.
+The only good thing, as if gradually dying from an illness that progressively weakened one’s body could be called good, was that no one had actually died... yet.